From Humble Beginnings

 Home of the Brave

-In Killeen, there is evidence of a military presence everywhere – flags flown high on homes, vehicles, and offices buildings.
+In Killeen, there is evidence of a military presence everywhere – flags flown high on homes, vehicles, and office buildings.
 Fort Hood embraces its connection with Killeen by opening its gates to civilians from the nearby city to gain employment and experience various celebrations on base.
 The love is reciprocated by Killeen, as many scores of soldiers and their families take up residence in the city.
 Taking appreciation a step further, many Killeen businesses offer military discounts to those possessing a military identification card.
 These perks are just a small way that Killeen says ‘Thank You for your service!’

 While the military influence on Killeen is very evident, the city has its own merits, as well!
 Two man-made lakes, Belton Lake and Stillhouse Hollow, add a peaceful beauty to the local area, but also provide excellent water activities such as fishing, boating, and swimming.
 There are two higher education institutions in Killeen represented in Central Texas College and the Tarleton State University of Central Texas.
 Killeen-area residents are blessed with excellent medical facilities.
 Considered the gateway to the Hill Country, Killeen is a fantastic destination for a visit or place to put down roots.